wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-ways-working/includes/collaboration-culture.md

-The Collaboration assessment Power BI template provides a quick and easy way to conduct a broad diagnostic on two themes: *Collaboration culture* and *Employee experience*.
+The Ways of Working assessment Power BI template provides a quick and easy way to conduct a broad diagnostic on two themes: *Collaboration culture* and *Employee experience*.

 ## So how does it work?